Problems with Idioms

-The book contains 25 crossword puzzles which give you the chance to revisit the idioms and by revisiting them, master them.
+The books in this series contain crossword puzzles which give you the chance to revisit the idioms and by revisiting them, master them.
 Repetition is an essential part of learning new vocabulary in any language.

-As the Kindle or other devices are not really suited to crossword completion, I have created online copies of each of the 25 crosswords.
-The crosswords are free to access and use, but the clues are only found in the book itself.
+As the Kindle or other devices are not really suited to crossword completion, I also created online versions of each of the crosswords.
+The crosswords are free to access and use.

-If you want to print the crossword grids for your own use or for use in the classroom, you can do so from the online puzzles.
+If you want to print the crossword grids for your own use or for use in the classroom, you can do so from the online versions.

-Bear in mind that you don’t have to use all the idioms in this book, but it is important that you know what each one means, as native English speakers use them with alarming regularity.
-I hope that as you work your way through the book you will make some of the idioms your own and use them regularly like a native.
-Either way, I hope you enjoy the book.
+It is important that you know as many idioms as possible as native English speakers use them with alarming regularity.
+I hope that as you work your way through the series you will make some of the idioms your own and use them regularly like a native.
+Either way, I hope you enjoy this series of books.

 These books are available in formats to suit everyone.